girdeux31/easyPhysi/README.md

  |g        |Gravity                         |Vector    |(g_x, g_y[, g_z])    |
  |t        |Time                            |Scalar    |t                    |

-Use `set` method in an instanciated body or universe to define its property and define its value according to its type.
-See value types in [Section](#sec-property-types).
+Use `set` method in an instanciated body or universe to define its property and define its value according to its type, see [Section](#sec-property-types).

 > [!NOTE]
 > Units are up to the user.
 Even though SI is recommended, other systems can be used provided that different units are consistent.